Kong/docs.konghq.com/app/docs/0.10.x/clustering.md

 On startup, Kong will try to auto-detect the first private, non-loopback, IPv4 address and register the address into a `nodes` table in the datastore to be advertised to any other node that's being started with the same datastore.
 When another Kong node starts it will then read the `nodes` table and try to join at least one of the advertised addresses.

-Once a Kong nodes joins one other node, it will automatically discover all the other nodes thanks to the underlying gossip protocol.
+Once Kong nodes join one other node, it will automatically discover all the other nodes thanks to the underlying gossip protocol.

-Sometimes the IPv4 address that's automatically advertised by Kong it's not the correct one.
+Sometimes the IPv4 address that's automatically advertised by Kong is not the correct one.
 You can override the advertised IP address and port by specifying the [cluster_advertise][cluster_advertise].

 ## 3. Network Requirements